Something’s Fishy in Essex

 October 20 & December 10, 2006

-[2016 Update: Don’t really have anything to add here.
+[2016 Update: I Don’t really have anything to add here.
 Still a cool museum in one of my favorite towns in the state.
 It’s funny re-reading this now though, as I write that it was my first visit to Essex.
 Weird reading that now.
 Just wish I had larger format pictures, of course.]

-Actually, there were some cool little, “Keep the river clean” stories and even a matter-of-fact evolution sign that some yahoo eloquently disagreed with via his well-reasoned graffito rebuttal: “Not!”
+Actually, there were some nice little, “Keep the river clean” stories and even a matter-of-fact evolution sign that some yahoo eloquently disagreed with via his well-reasoned graffito rebuttal: “Not!”
 Thanks for that.
 Undeterred, Hoang went about the delicate process of unearthing a Devonian fish fossil… Seriously, she took forever and got upset when I suggested her “dig” wasn’t authentic.
 Time to move on to the adult portions of the museum.

 The first floor houses a nice display of the historical aspects of the shipbuilding industry of the surrounding area.
 We learned about the birth of shipbuilding, the Navy, and our country.
 Beginning before the Revolutionary war, Connecticut was tasked with building a few warship schooners and Essex was a hub.
 Some guy named Uriah Hayden built the first ship here and named it the Oliver Cromwell.
 All I remember about Oliver Cromwell was that he led a group named the Roundheads back in England.
 Though I’ve completely forgotten who/what the Roundheads were all about, props to my 8th grade history teacher for jamming that fact into my brain.
-(Funny thing is, I forget the teacher’s name.)

 The early Revolutionary history of Connecticut, it turns out, is rather murky.
 A bunch of guys played both sides and others were “Profiteers.”
 The funny thing is, some of these jerks have things named after them all over the state.
 Silas Deane?
 Punk.
 Then again, they did just come over from England so I guess it’s okay to remain loyal to your motherland.
-I’m sure we’ll learn much more about this stuff writing this site.
+I’m sure I’ll learn much more about this stuff while writing this site.

 Here’s something I learned… Essex is one of the few cities in America ever attacked by a foreign power.
 During the War of 1812, the Brits attacked the town and the ships being built there.
 This resulted in their complete destruction.
-Today, Essex “celebrates” this attack every year with a “Loser’s Day” parade.
+Today, Essex “celebrates” this attack every year with a parade.

 I can’t wait for my hometown to begin the “Yay!
 Town Taxes!” parade every fiscal year.

 There was a display of elephant tusks too.
 Why?
-Because back in the 1800’s up until the mid 1900’s, the emergent steamboat technology allowed merchants to hack off elephant tusks in Zanzibar and ship them economically to the Connecticut River where the town of Ivoryton was the US leader in Ivory sculptures and industry.
+Because back in the 1800’s up until the mid 1900’s, the emergent steamboat technology allowed merchants to hack off elephant tusks in Zanzibar and ship them economically to the Connecticut River where the town of Ivoryton (part of Essex) was the US leader in Ivory sculptures and industry.

 [2016 me here… it’s really neat for me to read stuff I wrote 9 years ago that is just common knowledge to me now but was completely new to me then… War of 1812 stuff, Ivoryton, Ezra Lee… All good stuff.]